are grouped, though it may not be obvious. Locations are grouped by

 - All images on

-this site were taken and are owned by me.
+this site were taken and are owned by me, Mitch Mitchell.
 They may not be

-I.E., etct should work but there may be functional differences
+Firefox.
+Other browsers should work but there might be functional differences

-such as having to click twice on an image or the slideshow not working.
+such as having to click twice on an image or the sideshow not working.

 photos are a combination of landscape, floral and assorted non-portrait

 centric images.
-Most are just a travalog of where I've gone
+Many are from vacations spots where I've gone

 unwind; I like scenery!